aoxborrow/paste-demo/README.md

-## Paste CMS

-This is an example site built using the Paste CMS.
+This is an example site built using [Paste](https://github.com/paste/Paste).

 [Paste](https://github.com/paste/Paste) is a super simple "CMS" built around static files and folders.